AbhiTheModder/understand-smali/DAY-03.md

 ![image](https://user-images.githubusercontent.com/85984486/154316834-a3157dab-3ede-4b52-a7e6-cf33691856be.png)

-#### Unimportant note: the difference between asset and res resource directories is:
+#### Unimportant note: the difference between asset and res resource directories:

 1. The resource file in the res directory will automatically generate an index file (R.java) when compiling, which is referenced by R.xxx.yyy in the Java code; and the resource file in the asset directory does not need to generate an index, in the Java code  Need to use AssetManager to access;